SharinaS/geocoder-app/README.md

 A web app that allows a user to upload a .csv file from his/her computer.
 The program then adds latitude and longitude to the file's datapoints.
 The updated data is presented both on the web page, and as a downloadable file for the user.

-The app is currently being hosted on [Heroku](https://geocoderwebservice.herokuapp.com/).
+The app is no longer being hosted live.

 ## Built With:
 * Python